Triangle Counting with Local Edge Differential Privacy: Introduction

 \subsubsection{Tight Analysis of Randomized Response}

 The most natural algorithm for the noninteractive model is Randomized Response, which dates back to Warner~\cite{Warner65}.
 In this algorithm, each bit is flipped with probability $\frac 1{e^{\eps}+1},$ where $\eps$ is the privacy parameter.
-In the case of graphs, each bit represents a presence or absence of an edge.
-An algorithm based on Randomized Response for triangle counting was first analyzed by \cite{IMC21} for the special case of Erd\H{o}s-R\'enyi graphs, and then \cite{IMCshuffler22} proved that this algorithm has $O(n^2)$ additive error for constant $\eps$ for general graphs.
+In the case of graphs, each bit represents the presence or absence of an edge.
+An algorithm based on Randomized Response for triangle counting was first analyzed by \cite{ImolaMC21} for the special case of Erd\H{o}s-R\'enyi graphs, and then \cite{IMCshuffler22} proved that this algorithm has $O(n^2)$ additive error for constant $\eps$ for general graphs.
 These works first compute the number of triangles and other induced subgraphs with three vertices as though the noisy edges are real edges and then appropriately adjust the estimate using these counts to make it unbiased.

-We use a different postprocessing of Randomized Response.
-We rescale the noisy edges right away, so we need not compute counts for graphs other than triangles, which makes the analysis much simpler.
-We obtain tight upper and lower bounds on the variance of the resulting algorithm that hold for all $\eps.$ Our bounds are more refined, as they are stated in terms of $C_4(G)$, the number of four cycles in the graph.
+We use a different postprocessing of Randomized Response {than in \cite{ImolaMC21,IMCshuffler22}}.
+We rescale the noisy edges right away, so we need not compute counts for graphs other than triangles, which makes the analysis much simpler. {Note that the output distribution of our algorithm is the same as the output distribution of the algorithm in \cite{ImolaMC21,IMCshuffler22}, even though our algorithm performs a different computation.} We obtain tight upper and lower bounds on the variance of the resulting algorithm that hold for all $\eps.$ Our bounds are more refined, as they are stated in terms of $C_4(G)$, the number of four cycles in the graph.